AndyStobirski/tabular-vis.js/README.md

 ## Software Requirements

-This application was developed on MS Windows 10 using [Visual Studio Code](https://code.visualstudio.com/), [node.js](https://nodejs.org/en/), npm (installed with node.js) and yarn (installed used npm).
+This application was developed on MS Windows 10 using [Visual Studio Code](https://code.visualstudio.com/), [node.js](https://nodejs.org/en/) and npm (installed with node.js)..

-### Installing yarn

-After the installation of node.js install yarn from the command prompt with the following command:

-> npm install --global yarn

 ## Install